christophfranke/signal-chain/README.md

 )

 // serverData is a reactive primitive.
-// $.primitive.connect takes a chain and connects it,
+// $.primitive.connect takes a chain and connects it.
+// It will immediately send a signal through the chain
-// and will write all output to the serverData primitive. const serverData = $.primitive.connect(fetchData)
+// and write all output to the serverData primitive until disconnected. const serverData = $.primitive.connect(fetchData)

+// Here we define a chain inline and immediately connect it
+// Because this time we don't care for the output,
-// we can also define a chain inline and immediately connect it const disconnect = $.connect( serverData.listen, // listen to incoming data
+// we do not create a primitive and use $.connect instead const disconnect = $.connect( serverData.listen, // listen to incoming data
    $.effect(searchResults => {